peano88/media/architecture.md

 - no housekeeping on the data; this is reserved for the future;
 - no backup nor replication as well, as this can be done externally on the single resource, if needed.
 - currently we do not care about the localisation of the client: everything is stored toghether;
+- we will stick to a minimum viable regarding metrics, namely: how many request on which path, the result status code and an average time;
+- log will be prompted on stdout;
+- no release managment. this will be done elsewhere;

 ## Macro system